hainm/amber_tutorials/pytraj_notebook/README.md

 - How to convert it to HMTL file?
 There are several ways
     - Open the notebook, run it and choose: File -> Download as -> HTML (.html)
-    - Run the commland line: amber.jupyter nbconvert --to html pytraj_jupyter_notebook.ipynb
+    - Run the command line: amber.jupyter nbconvert --to html pytraj_jupyter_notebook.ipynb